zaphosting/docs/docs/contribution-submission.md

 Once we approve your suggestion, your change will qualify for the contribution program and we will send you a contract to sign which will let us publish your work!
 Otherwise if there is an issue, we will follow up with you and let you know any proposed changes that we would like in order to accept your suggestion.

 ## Producing content
 When performing any contribution to our documentation, please keep in mind to follow our contribution guidelines thoroughly to ensure consistency and a high-quality end product.
-In this sub-section we will dive deep into best practises and the optimal workflow for creating new content, but also for modifying existing content.
+In this sub-section we will dive deep into best practices and the optimal workflow for creating new content, but also for modifying existing content.
 If you are new to using GitHub, please use these brief tutorials below to understand the easiest way to edit or create new content for our documentation site.

 :::note
 Ensure that you have suggested your content and that it has been approved before attempting to produce changes, otherwise we cannot guarantee a reward because the idea has not been approved.